The best time for Central America Travel

 Currency in Cuba

-- VISA: This is our prefer card because you can use at any bank and also in most cash machines.
+- VISA: This is our preferred card because you can use at any bank and also in most cash machines.
 It will work regardless of whether it is debit or credit.

 - MASTERCARD: It will NOT normally work on cash machines which means you have to go inside a bank and use what the Cubans called a “POS” (Point of Sale).
 The catch: not all banks have the POS.
 In fact, most banks will not have a working POS.